GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Kimmy/readme.md

 Go back to the Documents folder
 - Pwd and tell me where you are
 - /root/Downloads : / means look at the very tippy top of the directory and follow the path from there
-- Don’t get root directory confused with the root user, those are two different things
+- Don’t get root directory confused with the root user, those are two different things.

--
-Open /bin (Binaries)
-- See anything familiar?
+Navigate to /bin (Binaries).
+Do you see anything familiar?
 - It holds the executables of a lot of commands
 - It has ls, chmod, and more
 - This means that commands are just executables that we are calling to